slok/goresilience/Readme.md

     calledTimes := 0
     // Use the RunnerFunc helper so we don't need to create a new type. return goresilience.RunnerFunc(func(ctx context.Context, f goresilience.Func) error {
-        calledTimes++
+        // We should lock the counter writes, not made because this is an example. calledTimes++

         if calledTimes == cfg.FailEveryTimes {